brendangeck/semantic-release-kaniko/docs/configuration.md

 ### imageNameWithDigestFile

-This flag specifies a file to save the image name with digest of the built image to.
+This flag specifies a file to save the image name with digest information.

 **.releaserc:**